simonskodt/itu-minitwit/README.md

 - Deploy to DigitalOcean with Vagrant.
 - Refactor the tests to work with new design.
-- Implement UI and end-to-end tests.
+- Implement end-to-end tests.
 - Make UML-diagram of system.
 - Add scaling.
+- Use Terraform for IaC.

 It would be **nice to have the following features**: